 Does my insurance cover me for working online from home?

-Many insurance companies that provide professional liability cover also cover you for online or digital working in the UK.
-Contact your insurer directly if you're in any doubt.
+Many insurance companies that provide professional liability insurance also cover you for online or digital working in the UK.
+We advise that you contact your insurer directly to inform them of any planned changes to your practice, including working online, especially if you're working online with overseas clients.

 The Ethical Framework says I should work ‘within my competence’.
 What does that means if I start working online?